-Using a Nest thermostat is one of the easiest ways to perfect the daily schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you may expect, it won’t work properly or at all if you see an error code on the display.
-The exact error code supplies useful information about the source of the problem, something a knowledgeable technician can use to present solutions that much faster.
+Using a Nest thermostat is one of the most convenient ways to improve the day-to-day schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The exact error code supplies useful information about the source of the problem, something a trained technician can use to provide solutions that much sooner.

-Here are seven of the most common error codes you may find on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you could solve it and the approximate cost to do so.
-Keep in mind that while the price will ultimately hinge on the specific Nest model, you can count on paying around $75-$200 for repairs.
-This should include travel and labor costs along with any specific hardware needed to wrap up repairs.
+Listed below are seven of the most frequent error codes you could discover on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you can fix it and the estimated cost to do so.
+Remember that while the price will ultimately depend on the specific Nest model, you can expect to pay about $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific hardware necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and shows up when the power is detached from the system.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is disconnected from the system.
 Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the problem is fixed.
+The error message will remain on display until the issue is fixed.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A professional technician can examine electrical connections and wiring until they locate the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in your home’s electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A professional technician should examine electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.

-They’ll shut off the power and progressively inspect each wire, making sure they are fully inserted into the connector with the correct amount of exposed copper.
-When they locate the problem connector, it can be exchanged for a new one.
+They’ll disconnect the power and slowly inspect each wire, making sure they are fully inserted into the connector with the correct amount of uncovered copper.
+After they pinpoint the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
-In the event the breakers are on, you can search a few other places before contacting a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually turn off.
+Assuming the breakers are on, you can check a couple of other places before consulting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re working with.
-You can detach the thermostat from its base and supply power with a USB cable.
-If it reveals error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will likely be best to call a pro.
+Because this error can consume your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re facing.
+You can detach the thermostat from its base and supply power through a USB cable.
+If it displays error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
-Your technician can cautiously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+A technician should meticulously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it can still keep you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Even though this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 appear.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you may notice error code E297 be displayed.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is transported inside the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to turn the power off as soon as possible.
-You can then get a hold of a professional technician with the proper experience identifying and resolving electrical issues.
+If too much power is sent using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as you can.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and resolving electrical malfunctions.

 e73 – Critical

-This could be as simple as the breaker being turned off, but it could also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s time to contact a local professional.
+This may be as straightforward as the breaker being turned off, but it could also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
+If nothing appears to be out of place, it’s best to speak with a local professional.